-The basic job of any cable modem is to modulate and demodulate analog signals and convert into digital signals.
-And every single modem available does the same job right?
+The basic job of any cable modem is to modulate and demodulate analog signals and convert them into digital signals.
+And every single modem available does the same job, right?
 Yes, so why do I need to pick a modem that’s compatible with my service provider?

 Different Scenarios Why You Need To Buy Your Own Modem Instead of Renting it

-Besides, most cable internet companies pick a selected list of modems based on the specifications and match it with the internet plans they’re offering and test them to deliver the best possible performance to their customers.
-So when an issue appears they can use their trained technician to solve it.
+Besides, most cable internet companies pick a selected list of modems based on the specifications, match it with the internet plans they’re offering, and test them to deliver the best possible performance to their customers.
+So when an issue appears, they can use their trained technician to solve it.

 No, you shouldn’t rent a cable modem provided by your cable internet provider.
 You should rather pick a cable modem based on your internet plan (get something that supports speeds above your internet plan), technical setup, and BUY IT.

-If you’re still confused read this: Modem Buying vs Renting in 2022: What’s More Beneficial?
+If you’re still confused, read this: Modem Buying vs Renting: What’s More Beneficial?

-Also, their certified/compatible/approved modem list include some bad modems, so avoid picking them.
+Also, their certified/compatible/approved modem list includes some bad modems, so avoid picking them.
 They’ll work, but the experience sucks.